The Royal Dutch Guide Dog Foundation A bird’s eye view of KNGF Geleidehonden

 KNGF Geleidehonden (The Royal Dutch Guide Dog Foundation) has been training guide dogs for visually impaired people for more than 75 years.
-Established in 1935, the organisation has trained over 4,000 dogs for guide dog users in various parts of the Netherlands.
+Established in 1935, the organisation has trained over 5,000 dogs for guide dog users in various parts of the Netherlands.
 Our organisation is an accredited member of the International Guide Dog Federation, which sets operational standards that its members must comply with.
-Also, the International Federation offers assistance to new guide dog schools.

-KNGF is the oldest, largest and best-known dog school in the Netherlands.
+KNGF is the oldest, largest and best-known guide dog school in the Netherlands.
 It has a staff of more than 70 employees, 500 volunteers, 45,000 donors and several key sponsors.
-Next to our core business of training guide dogs for the blind, in 2007 we started training autism guide dogs and recently we have started to train assistance dogs for people in a wheelchair.
+Next to our core business of training guide dogs for the blind, we now also apply our knowledge and expertise to help people with other disabilities with a specially trained dog.

 Training the trainer